mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 When you do zazen, there is eternal space, which is called all sentient beings.
 Simultaneously you can touch your skin, muscle; audience, composer, and past, present, future – this is touching the key of the piano.

 According to [the] time process, we don’t understand [it that way].
 But even according to the time process, for instance ... according to dance, human life is analyzed exactly ... moment by moment.
 So in one moment, countless beings exist.
-That is the most important attitude we should take toward human life, because that moment is really [the] wonderful community ferryboat, a great gift.
+That is the most important attitude we should take toward human life – because that moment is really [the] wonderful community ferryboat, a great gift.
 You don’t believe in that way, but it is [the] most important attitude we should take forward.

 That’s why, day by day, in the practice, the gassho, and doing zazen, the chanting, [these things] are very important.
 The gassho and zazen and chanting are all seamless monuments, [they] must be seamless monuments.
-At that time zazen is handed down from generation to generation as religious culture. *[unintelligible]*
+At that time zazen is handed down from generation to generation as religious culture.

+But don’t misunderstand.
 The religious culture [of] zazen is not only to sit zazen, but you have to light [the] candle of zazen.
 Do you understand to light?
 Light means you have to be *alive*, you have to *make* it alive.
 You have to *animate* zazen in your life.
 That is a culture, human culture.

 ##### 1:04:14